 Winter on the West Coast offers the best of all worlds for family adventures — from searching for worm-slurping snails in the ancient forests of the subtropical north, to exploring a wintry wonderland in the snowy alpine heights of the south.

-There’s no such thing as bad weather if you have the right clothes (and attitude), but there’s also plenty of inside activities and cosy family stays for short winter days.
+There’s no such thing as bad weather if you have the right clothes (and attitude), but there are also plenty of inside activities and cosy family stays for short winter days.

 Frozen fan or not, there’s something absolutely magical about visiting the glaciers in winter.
 If your youngest is older than eight, treat the family to a once-in-a-lifetime experience of a heli-hike on Franz Josef or Fox glacier.
 The trip starts with a thrilling helicopter ride over the giant river of ice.
 The higher up you go, the more untouched the terrain becomes — layers of snow compacted over time create walls of clear blue ice and deep crevasses that rival even Elsa’s wildest creations.
 Once you land, you’ll get to safely explore this amazing icescape up close, a spectacular sight guaranteed to impress kids (and adults) of all ages.